Entanglement dynamics of second quantized quantum fields: Entanglement produced by interaction

 \section{Entanglement produced by interaction}

-The consideration in the previous section showed that simple linear coupling of the quantum fields is not enough for the fields to become entanglement.
-The situation, as we will show in the present section, is different when there is an interaction in the system, that is when the energy depends non-linearly on the number particles.
+Simple linear coupling of the quantum fields does not suffice for the fields to become entangled.
+The situation, as we show in the present section, is different when there is an interaction in the system, that is when the energy depends non-linearly on the number particles.
 More specifically, we consider the self-interacting two-mode boson field described by the Hamiltonian

-Here the first two terms describe the internal dynamics of the modes with $\epsilon_k$ and $U_k$ being the energies of the modes and the interaction parameters, respectively, and the last term represents the interaction between the modes, which is chosen in the form admitting conservation of particles within each mode.
+Here the first two terms describe the internal dynamics of the modes with $\epsilon_\kappa$ and $U_\kappa$ being the energies of the modes and the interaction parameters, respectively, and the last term represents the interaction between the modes, which is chosen in the form preserving the number of particles within each mode.

-In order to evaluate the entanglement we need to inspect closer its relation to the matrix elements of the SPDM and the state of the field.
-We start from the case of a two-particle case, which provides the clear connection with the standard quantum-mechanical consideration.
+Before we apply the general ideology set in Section~\ref{sec:pictures}, we consider the two-particle case, which provides the clear connection with the standard quantum-mechanical consideration.
 In the basis of the population numbers any two-particle state can be presented as

 where $\ket{n_+,n_-}$ denotes the state with $n_+$ particles in the ``$+$"-mode and $n_-$ particles in the ``$-$"-mode, and $\alpha_{n_+,n_-}$ are the respective amplitudes.
-For analysis of the SPDM it is convenient to introduce an alternative representation of the state in terms of the creation operators\cite{PASKAUSKAS:2001:ID3811}
+Alternatively the state can be presented as\cite{PASKAUSKAS:2001:ID3811}